If you are a woman in business and want to share your business story, then share it with us here and get featured!

 Interpersonal dynamics, often dictated by norms around 'how women should behave' can impact our careers, even when workplace policies for equality appear to be in place.
 Here's how.

-As women, we suck at self care.
-In most things in our lives, we think of what others around us want rather than what we want for ourselves!
+As women, we usually think of what others want from us, rather than what we want for ourselves, so here are some self care tips!

 Period leave in Zambia is now allowed by the country’s labour laws, with a provision for women to take a day off every month to accommodate period discomfort – the day off being called ‘Mother’s day’.
 Women in Zambia can now call in any one day of the month to take the day off without providing any […]